New Irish GAAP

 Preparing for change

-Developing a replacement to existing Irish GAAP has long been an objective of the Financial Reporting Council.
-For periods beginning on or after 1 January 2015, three new Financial Reporting Standards (FRS 100, 101 and 102) come into force, bringing with them a number of new options for all Irish entities and groups.
-With all of the new standards now published, companies should start to think about the impact that these will have on their financial reporting.
+Developing a replacement for existing Irish GAAP has long been an objective of the Financial Reporting Council.
+For periods beginning on or after 1 January 2015, three new Financial Reporting Standards (FRS 100, 101 and 102) have come into force, bringing with them a number of new options for all Irish entities and groups.
+A new standard, FRS 103, has also been published for Insurance Contracts.
+This new regime is here now and companies have to deal with the challenge it presents.

 New reporting standards

-Irish companies generally prepare their financial statements on one of two bases: full IFRSs or existing Irish standards.
-But this is about to change.
-Current Irish accounting standards are to be replaced with FRS 102, a new, much shorter standard, based on the IFRS for SMEs.
+Irish companies have in the past generally prepared their financial statements on one of two bases: full IFRSs or the previous Irish standards.
+This is now changed, with the introduction of FRS 102 a new, much shorter standard, based on the IFRS for SMEs.
 In addition, a new option for some companies to follow the recognition and measurement bases of IFRSs, but with reduced disclosures, has been introduced by FRS 101.